-Land Use Recommendation #5: Encourage Low-Impact Development (LID) and the use of floodplain land for parks, greenbelts, and open spaces where appropriate.
+Land Use Recommendation #5: Encourage green infrastructure and the use of floodplain land for parks, greenbelts, and open spaces where appropriate.

 Ensure that development requirements protect stream buffers, drainage basins, and riparian corridors by restricting impervious cover in stream buffer zones and prohibiting development within the 100-year floodplain, unless the site has been engineered.